maester365/maester/website/docs/monitoring/azure-devops.md

 The Maester team will add new tests over time.
 To get the latest updates, use the commands below to update your Azure repository with the latest tests.

 - Clone your fork of the **maester-tests** from Azure DevOps to your local machine.
 See [Clone an existing Git repo](https://learn.microsoft.com/azure/devops/repos/git/clone).
-- Update the `Maester` PowerShell module to the latest version.
+- Update the `Maester` PowerShell module to the latest version and load it.
 - Change to the `maester-tests\tests` directory.
 - Run `Update-MaesterTests`.